blastyman/NoShieldDelay/README.md

 # No Shield Delay

-This plugin was made with the intent to reduce shield delay without making shields too broken for lower ping players.
+This plugin was made with the intent to reduce shield delay without making shields broken for lower ping players.

 ## How to use
 * /shield maxdelay - Sets the maximum shield delay.